CRPropa/CRPropa3/Simulation-Modules.md

 * **ObserverElectronVeto** - Veto for electrons/positrons
 * **ObserverNeutrinoVeto** - Veto for neutrinos
 * **ObserverNucleusVeto** - Veto for protons/neutrons and nuclei
+* **ObserverTimeEvolution** - Records all candidates at a series of equidistant trajectorylength intervals.

 ### Output modules
 Main output modules